 For youth in the juvenile justice system, one of the best recipes for success combines useful skills, newfound confidence and positive ways to spend time upon release.
-The Youth With Faces culinary program is a cornerstone of how we help youth create more positive futures.
+The Youth With Faces Culinary Arts & Hospitality program is a cornerstone of how we help youth create more positive futures.
 And, since the program involves food, it is not surprisingly one of the most popular programs with the teens we serve.

 Recipe for Employment